 With the decision made to build a new dairy, Bruce and Doug began visiting various types of parlour.

 “We looked at herringbone sheds but didn’t like how the cows had to be pushed into and out of the parlour.

 “When we looked at rotaries we couldn’t believe how calm the cows were and how everything was going so slow but you were milking so fast.
 That really impressed us.
 Utilisation of labour was very good and the rotaries tended to have a higher level of automation than herringbones which was a consideration.”

 Jason and Ryan Benthem had earlier visited Waikato Milking Systems in Madison where they met with International Sales Manager, Grant Wisnewski.
 Bruce recalls they came home very impressed with the company culture and the innovation of its systems.
 “Grant then came to the farm to meet Doug and he encouraged us to go to New Zealand so we could see a variety of parlours.”

-After reporting back to their sons, the partnership decided on a 60 bail Waikato Centrus Composite rotary platform which is 75% lighter and eight times stronger than traditional concrete alternatives resulting in reduced wear and tear and maintenance costs.
+After reporting back to their sons, the partnership decided on a 60 bail Waikato Centrus Composite Rotary platform.
 The new platform has Heavy Duty bails which are manufactured from higher tensile steel and are sized to accommodate large framed cows.

-The Centrus Composite rotary platform is complemented by Waikato Milking Systems SmartECR (automatic cup removers), electronic milk meters, SmartD-TECT mastitis detection, SmartPULS digital pulsation system, SmartWASH fully automatic plant wash system and NaviGate Herd Management system.
+The platform is complemented by Waikato Milking Systems SmartECR (automatic cup removers), electronic milk meters, SmartD-TECT mastitis detection, SmartPULS digital pulsation system, SmartWASH fully automatic plant wash system and NaviGate Herd Management system.